bookofproofs/bookofproofs.github.io/_sources/history/19th-century/droz-farny.md

 **Arnold Droz-Farny** was a Swiss mathematician best known for the Droz-Farny line theorem.

 ### Mathematical Profile (Excerpt):
-* He was named Arnold Droz, and was the son of Édouard Droz and his wife Louise.
 * On marriage they both changed their name to Droz-Farny.
 * In 1880 Droz-Farny was appointed as a professor of physics and mathematics at the cantonal School in Porrentruy near Basel in Switzerland.
 * Droz-Farny is best known for results published in the publications of 1899 and 1901 mentioned in this quote.